project-chip/matter.js/README.md

 Pairing is currently only possible using the Google Home Android App on Android 8.1 or higher.
 The iOS App is not supporting Matter yet.

-Before you can pair node-matter to Google Home you need to allow uncertified devices for your Google Account.
+Before you can pair matter.js to Google Home you need to allow uncertified devices for your Google Account.
 For this open the [Google
 Developer Console to add an Integration](https://console.home.google.com/projects/) and [setup](https://developers.home.google.com/matter/get-started?hl=en&%3Bauthuser=0&authuser=0) the device there.
-Please use 0xFFF1 as Vendor ID because node-matter uses this by the current scripts.
+Please use 0xFFF1 as Vendor ID because matter.js uses this by the current scripts.
 If you do this that pairing will not be possible!
 If you have issues with pairing please refer to the [Troubleshootling pages](https://developers.home.google.com/matter/build/troubleshooting?hl=en#verify_your_google_play_services_gps_matter_modules) from Google.